These “normal” behaviors are foreign, uncomfortable, and often downright baffling to HSPs.

 Nature is amazing, and something sensitive people tend to seek refuge in, so we should be doing everything we can to preserve it, along with our wildlife.

 So watching people casually toss their cigarette butts or plastic bottles onto the sidewalk or dismiss climate change really gets to me.

 9. Reading — and watching — the news too much.

 Sure, it’s important to know what’s going on in the world.
 But reading — and watching — too many news stories can do more harm than good, I think.
 Doomscrolling is a common problem now: Some people can’t get enough bad news and research shows it’s having a negative impact on our mental health.

 I don’t know about you, fellow HSP, but hearing about the endless number of natural disasters, crimes, and deaths can leave me feeling quite depressed and anxious.
 Since we absorb things so easily, I believe it’s best to switch off all news sources for a while.

 10. People who can actually function on little sleep.

-One thing many HSPs need is sleep — it’s as though it nourishes our sensitive souls back to life, and it’s the ideal remedy after an action-packed day of stimuli.
+One thing HSPs need is sleep — it’s as though it nourishes our sensitive souls back to life, and it’s the ideal remedy after an action-packed day of stimuli.

-For me, a night of no-or-little sleep means I will be quite cranky and tired the next day.
+For me, a night of no or little sleep means I will be quite cranky and tired the next day.
 Plus, my brain won’t be able to function and my digestive system will feel “off.”